 Pennsylvania’s manufacturers take seriously their role as wealth generators for the state and nation.

-The facts support their work: Pennsylvania manufacturers employ over 550,000 workers – representing 1 out of every 9 private sector jobs.
-Small to mid-sized manufacturing companies represent 12% of total gross state product.
-Below you’ll find a variety of reports examining the state of – and potential of- manufacturing in the Commonwealth.
+The facts support their work: Pennsylvania manufacturers employ over 560,000 workers – representing nearly 1 out of every 10 private sector jobs.
+Small to mid-sized manufacturing companies represent 99% of the Commonwealth’s manufacturers.
+Below you’ll find a variety of reports examining the state of – and potential of- Pennsylvania manufacturing.

 A recent study by the W.E.
-Upjohn Institute found the National Institute of Standards and Technology’s (NIST) Hollings Manufacturing Extension Partnership (MEP) Program generates a substantial economic and financial return of 14.5:1 for the $128 million annually invested by the federal government.
-Returns are substantially higher than previously reported due to broader economic effects.
+Upjohn Institute found the National Institute of Standards and Technology’s (NIST) Hollings Manufacturing Extension Partnership (MEP) Program generates a substantial economic and financial return of 14.4:1 for the $140 million annually invested by the federal government.

 Impacting Pennsylvania’s Manufacturing Economy – The Economic and Fiscal Impact Analysis of IRC Engagements in Pennsylvania

 The Regional Economic Studies Institute at Towson University recently completed their analysis of PA Industrial Resource Center (IRC) impacts upon the Commonwealth’s economy in 2016 and the results are dynamic to say the least.
 IRC engagements facilitated the creation and retention of more than 15,000 jobs – thus adding more than $934 million in employee compensation and $3.75 billion in Gross State Product to Pennsylvania’s economy.

 2017 The National-Level Economic Impact of the Manufacturing Extension Partnership (MEP) Executive Summary